polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Teams.md

 ### Looking for Members?:

-- Yes, looking for a Front-end Developer and a Data Scientist
+- Yes, looking for a Front-end Developer and a Solidity developer

 ### Project Description: